-King Chilly Sauce, a multi purpose condiment.
-This Raja Mircha sauce is a multi purpose dish.
-This can be used as a dip, marinade, sauce, pickle or chutney.
+King Chilly Sauce is a multi purpose condiment.
+This raja mircha sauce aka bhut jolokia sauce is a multi purpose dish that can be used as a dip, marinade, sauce, pickle or chutney.
 It is hot and spicy concoction.

 Raja Mircha is the hottest chilly found in the many North Eastern States.
 Raja Mircha in Nagamese and bhoot jolokia in assamese finds a mention in Guinness Book Of World Records as the hottest chilly in the world, once upon a time it was known as the hottest chilly of the world.

 You can also use it as a very spicy dip, as marinade, chutney, pickle or add it to your curries if you want a hot, hot grav.
 If you like hot and spicy stuff, believe me this will not disappoint you.
 The pungency level of this paste is very hot if had as is it though, if you use it in cooking it mellows down a little.

 Raja Mircha Sauce (King Chilly Sauce), a marvelous creation to spice up your day and fill your palate with flavour.
 The relishing flavours, the appealing texture and the amazing aroma of Raja Mircha Sauce (King Chilly Sauce) is just mouth-watering.

 This lip-smacking sauce is one of my signature recipe, an experiment with Naga king chilly which turned out amazing.
 Just a few basic ingredients along with the hero “King Chilly” and this amazing sauce is ready to be dished out and fill your palate with flavour.